okyeron/fates/Install_instructions.md

 ### Mount the SD card and boot the Raspberry Pi

-Find the IP of your Raspberry Pi using a software like Lanscan and generate a key (replace XX with the IP of the RPI).
+Find the IP of your Raspberry Pi using a software like [Lanscan](https://itunes.apple.com/us/app/lanscan/id472226235) (on MacoS) and then generate a key (replace XX with the IP of the RPI).
 Open a terminal and enter the following command (XX is the last two digits of the PI's IP).
 `ssh-keygen -R 192.168.1.XX`